PaperFoxPaperFox

 Author list changes after acceptance

 When this setting is on, authors can also add or remove co-authors from an accepted submission.
-If you need author-list changes to go through chair approval, leave the setting off and make the edits yourself as a track chair — you can always edit any submission regardless of this toggle.
+Every edit is captured as a new submission version with the full author list snapshot, and a SUBMISSION_REVISE entry is written to the activity log (who revised, what authors were added or removed), so any change is fully auditable.
+If you need author-list changes to go through chair approval instead, turn the setting off and make the edits yourself as a track chair — you can always edit any submission regardless of this toggle.

 Quick Reference: Decision Types